parrt/msds501/labs/hello.md

 # A first taste of Python tools

 The goal of this lab is to get a taste of the commandline, make sure that you can execute Python scripts, and start using Jupyter notebooks.
 You can also check out chapter [Development Tools](https://mlbook.explained.ai/tools.html) from [The mechanics of machine learning](https://mlbook.explained.ai).
+You should just work through the examples, typing what you see to get a feel for the commands and Python programming ecosystem.

 ## Launch a commandline app